rust-lang/blog.rust-lang.org/content/enabling-polonius-alpha-on-nightly/index.md

 }
 ```

+(As a slight note: we have also found programs that compile with Polonius Alpha but not legacy Polonius, so it's not really a full subset.)

 ## So, what about performance?

-Polonius Alpha does strictly equal or more work compared to NLL, so we have been paying particular attention to potential performance regressions.
+Polonius Alpha currently does strictly equal or more work compared to NLL, so we have been paying particular attention to potential performance regressions.

 From the top ten thousand crates by downloads on crates.io, we have seen relatively few "significant" regressions, and even crates that have a "significant" regression are typically *relatively* minimal: